jcjolley/muddler/README.md

-    -w, --watch                  watch the current directory for changes -W, --watch-dir <directory>  watch the provided directory for changes -d, --out-dir <directory>    what directory to save files to -c, --config <filename>      the location of your config file (defaults to muddle.json in the current directory) -v, --verbose                increase program verbosity.
+    -w, --watch                  watch the current directory for changes -W, --watch-dir <directory>  watch the provided directory for changes -d, --out-dir <directory>    what directory to save files to -c, --config <filename>      the location of your config file (defaults to muddle.json in the cwd) -v, --verbose                increase program verbosity.
 Good for debugging, or checking for sneaky hacks.
     -q, --quiet                  disable all program output
     -s, --skip-tests             skip tests if they exist